Smart3990/Kiyumart/replit.md

-# ModestGlow - Islamic Fashion E-commerce Platform
+# KiyuMart - Fashion E-commerce Marketplace

 ## Overview

-ModestGlow is an Islamic fashion e-commerce platform for women, specializing in modest and elegant clothing like Abayas, Hijabs, and accessories.
-It operates as a dual-mode system (single-store or multi-vendor marketplace) controlled by an admin.
-Built with React (Vite) for the frontend and Node.js + Express for the backend, it offers comprehensive e-commerce functionalities including product management, order processing, delivery tracking with live map visualization, real-time chat, and Paystack payment integration.
-The platform emphasizes an Islamic-inspired design system with a focus on elegance and modesty.
+KiyuMart is a dual-mode e-commerce platform that operates as both a single-store fashion marketplace and a multi-vendor marketplace.
+The platform supports dynamic switching between modes through admin controls, allowing for flexible business models.
+Built with React (Vite) on the frontend and Node.js + Express on the backend, it provides comprehensive e-commerce functionality including product management, order processing, delivery tracking with live map visualization, real-time chat, and Paystack payment integration.

 ## User Preferences